PowerShell/platyPS/docs/Get-MarkdownMetadata.md

 schema             2.0.0
 ```

-This command gets metadata from each of the markdown files in the .\docs folder.
+Retrives metadata from all markdown file at the directory path provided.
 ## PARAMETERS

 ### -Path
-Specifies an array of paths of markdown files or folders.
+Path to markdown file or folder.
+Markdown files typically use extension .md

 ```yaml